Palda97/LinkedPipesAndroidClient/README.md

 ![04](doc/ui/pics/04-settings.png)|![05](doc/ui/pics/05-editServer.png)

 <ul>
 	<li>10) The night mode option.
-You can turn night mode on, off and since android 10, you can select the "System default", so the night mode will be driven by the system settings.</li>
+You can turn night mode on, off and since Android 10, you can select the "System default", so the night mode will be driven by the system settings.</li>
 	<li>11) Turns notifications on or off.</li>
 	<li>12) Server instance item.
 Click to edit.
 Slide to delete.
 After sliding, the UNDO option will be visible for about 5 seconds.</li>
 	<li>13) The active switch.
 The app will not communicate with servers marked as not active.</li>